PAMunb/dogefuzz_sbseg_artifact/README.md

 $ poetry run aggregator generate_report_smartian sbes_bench72_5 smartian.bench72.zip
 ```

-## RQ1: How do the DogeFuzz strategies compare in terms of code coverage and bug-finding effectiveness?
+## RQ1: How does the DogeFuzz bug-finding effectiveness compare to state-of-the-art fuzzers for Ethereum?

 To generate the coverage graph: